The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Batu Caves

 In the morning, we visited Batu Caves, one of KL’s most famous landmarks.
-We knew we couldn’t miss it on our Kuala Lumpur with kids itinerary—it’s one of the most iconic sites in the city.
-But honestly, I had no expectations because the most photographed tourist attractions are usually the most crowded.
+We knew we couldn’t skip it on our Kuala Lumpur with kids itinerary, it’s one of the most iconic sites in the entire country.
+But honestly, I had low expectations, because the most photographed tourist attractions are usually the most crowded.
 So, we took a Grab taxi right after breakfast and were pleasantly surprised!

 Sure, it was busy, but not overwhelmingly so.
-The atmosphere at this religious site was truly special.
-Plus, most of it is in the shade, so it’s manageable with kids.
+The atmosphere at this sacred religious site was truly special, calm, spiritual, and completely unlike anything we’d experienced on the trip so far.
+Plus, most of the complex is in the shade, which makes it far more manageable with young kids than you might expect.

-Batu Caves is a massive limestone hill with caves hidden inside, and at the entrance, there’s a huge golden statue (140 feet tall!) of a Hindu god named Lord Murugan.
-To reach the main cave, you have to climb 272 colorful steps—don’t worry, it’s not as tough as it sounds, and the view from the top is totally worth it!
+Batu Caves is a massive limestone hill with cave temples hidden inside, and at the entrance, there’s a huge golden statue (140 feet tall!) of the Hindu god Lord Murugan.
+To reach the main cave, you climb 272 colorful steps, don’t worry, it’s not as tough as it sounds, and the view from the top is absolutely worth it!
 Inside, it feels like stepping into another world with towering rock formations and ancient temples.
-It’s also a major site for Hindu worship, especially during the Thaipusam festival when tons of people come to celebrate.
-Plus, there are cheeky monkeys running around, which adds a bit of adventure to the visit!
+It’s also a major site for Hindu worship, especially during the Thaipusam festival when enormous crowds gather to celebrate.

-The only downside: Taxis can only park on the main road.
+One thing to note: Taxis can only park on the main road.
 So after your visit, you’ll have to walk all the way across the large forecourt back to the main road.
-Save some energy for that!
+Save some energy for that leg!

-I’d definitely visit again.
-For our family, this was the absolute highlight of the trip!
-Don’t forget to dress appropriately—shoulders and knees covered.
-I always bring my kimono for this.
+For our family, Batu Caves was the absolute highlight of the entire trip.
+I’d go back in a heartbeat.
+Don’t forget to dress appropriately, shoulders and knees covered.
+I always pack my kimono for moments like this.
 Super practical!

 Colorful stairs leading to natural caves, kuala lumpur with kids itinerary